Skip to main content

 • If you have your weather station set up to send data to Kite this is shown in the table in bold and is presented on the graph as a solid line.

-• You can extend the data viewed on the Graph by clinking on the All button, located in the top left-hand side of the graph window.
+• You can extend the data viewed on the graph by clicking the All button, located in the top left-hand side of the graph window.
 Additional variables can be viewed on the graph by selecting the Secondary Variables check box (located above the graph on the right-hand side).

-• The table shows hourly variables (AT and wind speed) as well as coloured heat risk categories.
+• The table shows hourly variables (AT and wind speed) as well as coloured heat risk levels.

 The risk levels for the Apparent Temperature are adopted from OSHA (Directive CPL 03-00-024).